 - The presence of more than 50% of Ki67+ (a marker for replication) cells is a negative prognostic indicator.

 - High expression of Bcl-2 and MIB-1 also indicate a bad prognosis (Missotten, Ophthalmology 2008).

 Figure 7.
-Merkel cell carcinoma histopathology.
+Merkel cell carcinoma gross appearance.
 Image courtesy Rona Z. Silkiss, MD, FACS.

 - In a retrospective case series of 21 primary eyelid Merkel cell carcinomas from 5 tertiary care centers in the United Kingdom and Australia staged according to the American Joint Committee on Cancer, 7th Edition (Herbert, JAMA Ophthalmol 2014).

 - There were 12 T2 lesions, tumor size 2–5 cm.

 - There were 7 T3 lesions, tumor size > 5 cm.

 - Distant metastases were detected in 19% and 2 patients died of metastatic disease.